 How many of these building concerns do you share?

-- Structures that will efficiently meet owner and occupant needs
+- Structures that will efficiently meet faculty, student, and community needs.

-- Durable structures that will tolerate continual modification and resist abuse
+- Durable structures that will tolerate modification and resist abuse.

-Appropriate concrete floor systems provide the needed flexibility for modification as operational or tenant needs change.
+- Appropriate concrete floor systems provide the needed flexibility for modification, floor penetrations and expansion as campus needs change.

 Building Code Minimums are not intended to ensure building occupancy following a threat event.
-If you don’t insist on more resilient “code-plus” design, minimum is most likely what you will get.
+If you do not insist on more resilient “code-plus” design, the minimum will most likely be the result.

-- Require “code-plus” design for your building to resist possible threats to residents from severe weather events likely to occur in the region such as: hurricane, tornado, flood, and earthquake.
+- Require “code-plus” design for your building to resist possible threats to residents from severe weather events likely to occur in the region such as hurricanes, tornados, floods, earthquakes.

 - Concrete frames are economical and reliable for resistance to natural threats.

-When resilience and durability matters no building system performs as reliably, or as economically as steel reinforced concrete.
+When cleanliness and durability matters, no building system performs as reliably, or as economically as steel reinforced concrete.